 I admit it.
 I am a gear addict.
-Currently, I have a dozen pairs of hiking boots and trail shoes, eleven packs, seven pairs of snowshoes and skis, eight tents and tarps, seven sleeping pads and mattresses, six sleeping bags and quilts, five sets of trekking poles and a full dozen insulated jackets, parkas and vests.
+Currently, I have a dozen pairs of hiking boots and trail shoes, twelve packs, seven pairs of snowshoes and skis, eight tents and tarps, eight sleeping pads and mattresses, six sleeping bags and quilts, five sets of trekking poles and a full dozen insulated jackets, parkas and vests.
 My equipment storage room currently has 15 boxes and chests of various sizes to store everything.
 I am not totally a lost soul.
 I own only four stove setups, three pairs of traction devices and three headlamps.
 Then there are my other hobbies.
 Fortunately, I recently sold my sailboat and got rid of several boxes of sailing gear in the process.

 If you are not sure whether you are a gear addict, click on the following article for an in-depth analysis: Are You a Gear Addict?

 The primary reason for this current article is to raise questions of right and wrong, as well as of the mental health of heavy duty gear addicts.
 Specifically, when is gear addiction unhealthy, unacceptable, unethical, immoral?
 This article will, hopefully, help me and my readers to answer these questions.

 To begin to answer these questions, I first comment on human addictions in general.
 I then consider some more extreme cases of gear addiction evaluating them on both ethical and mental health grounds.
 I then focus on gear addiction as it might relate to some high-profile social ethical issues.

 Judging Human Addictive Behavior